-Fig. 9.12 (a) This color photograph shows the yellow-orange region of the intrachoroidal cavitation (white arrows).
+Fig. 10.12 (a) This color photograph shows the yellow orange region of the intrachoroidal cavitation (white arrows).
 The green arrows show the locations of subsequent optical coherence tomography (OCT) sections. (b) A fluorescein angiogram shows a modest late collection of dye within the cavity.
-Note the edge of the retinal defect is more clearly evident than in the color photograph. (c-f) Successive serial sections using swept-source OCT showing the inner retinal defect and the extension of the cavitation into the choroid.
+Note the edge of the retinal defect is more clearly evident than in the color photograph. (c-f) Successive serial sections using swept source OCT showing the inner retinal defect and the extension of the cavitation into the choroid.
 There is a veil of tissue extending through the thickness of the choroid at the border of the cavitation.
-In (f) note that the hyperreflective band corresponding to the retinal pigment epithelium is nearly straight, as illustrated by the blue dashed line overlay.
+In (f), note that the hyperreflective band corresponding to the retinal pigment epithelium is nearly straight, as illustrated by the blue dashed line overlay.
 The sclera shows an outbowing posteriorly with the red line at the center point thickness

-Fig. 9.13 A 33-year-old man with a conforming focal choroidal excavation. (a) Color photograph of the right eye reveals a perifoveal yellowish spot consistent with a small vitelliform lesion. (b) Fundus autofluorescent image of the right eye reveals a focal area of hyperautofluorescence corresponding to the vitelliform material.
-Late venous phase (c) and recirculation phase (d) fluorescein angiographic images deformation is related to its inherent elasticity and its thickness.
-Over normal expanses, the wall of the eye is composed of the retina, RPE, Bruch's membrane, the choroid, and sclera.
-In the region of the conus there is no choroid, RPE, or outer retina.
-The inner retina can be very attenuated.
-The underlying sclera is thinned in eyes with high myopia, particularly in the region of the conus.
-The comparatively thin eyewall in the area of the conus is exposed to the same force per unit area from intraocular pressure as other areas in the eye and therefore is more likely to experience deformation as compared with regions of the eye having all layers intact.
+Fig. 10.13 A 33-year-old man with a conforming focal choroidal excavation. (a) Color photograph of the right eye reveals a perifoveal yellowish spot consistent with a small vitelliform lesion. (b) Fundus autofluorescent image of the right eye reveals a focal area of hyperautofluorescence corresponding to the vitelliform material.
+Late venous phase (c) and recirculation phase (d) fluorescein angiographic images reveal a focal hyperfluorescent spot supratemporal to the fovea. (e) Spectral-domain optical coherence tomographic scan through the fovea reveals a conforming focal choroidal excavation with a small area of outer retinal hyperreflectivity corresponding to the vitelliform lesion (a).
+(From Reference [97])

+to experience deformation as compared with regions of the eye having all layers intact.
 Since the sclera has some stiffness, the posterior deformation continues into surrounding normal areas, thus causing the separation or cavitation in the choroid.
-There appears to be more staphylomatous expansion of these eyes at the inferotemporal portion of the disc, possibly explaining the frequent inferior location of peripapillary ICC [90].
+There appears to be more staphylomatous expansion of these eyes at the inferotemporal portion of the disc, possibly explaining the frequent inferior location of peripapillary ICC [89].

 This same mechanical defect potentially can exist in other regions and may offer explanation for similar cavitations in the macular region of high myopes.
-These cavitations occurred in the posterior pole of eyes with neighboring areas of loss of the choroid and overlying RPE [91].
-The posterior displacement of the sclera continued into relatively normal surrounding areas appears to be the cause of macular ICC.
-Almost 1/4 of eyes with ICC have a retinal defect located near the border between the attenuated retina and the surrounding normal retina.
-In some patient fluid dissecting under the retina has resulted in a localized retinal detachment.
+These cavitations occurred in the posterior pole of eyes with neighboring areas of loss of the choroid and overlying RPE [90].
+The posterior displacement of the sclera continued into relatively normal surrounding areas which appears to be the cause of macular ICC.
+Almost one-fourth of eyes with ICC have a retinal defect located near the border between the attenuated retina and the surrounding normal retina.
+In some patient, fluid dissecting under the retina has resulted in a localized retinal detachment.